Magic vs. Hawks Prediction & Picks - January 7

 Magic Performance Insights

-- At 113.8 points scored per game and 112.0 points conceded, the Magic are 19th in the league offensively and 11th on defense.
+- The Magic put up 113.8 points per game and allow 112, ranking them 19th in the league on offense and 11th on defense.

 - The Magic are fifth-worst in the NBA in assists (24.9 per game) in 2023-24.